Chemical & Emergency Prevention and Planning (CEPP) Newsletter

 Reporting Accidental Releases

-Immediate Notification - Facilities must immediately notify State Emergency Response Commission (SERCs) and Local Emergency Planning Committees (LEPCs) for any area likely to be affected by a release.
-In addition, spills of CERCLA hazardous substances must also be reported to the National Response Center at (800) 424-8802.
+Immediate Notification - Facilities must immediately notify State Emergency Response Commissions (SERCs) and Local Emergency Planning Committees (LEPCs) for any area likely to be affected by a spill or release of an EPCRA extremely hazardous substance or a CERCLA hazardous substance above certain thresholds.
+In addition, spills or releases of CERCLA hazardous substances must also be reported to the National Response Center at (800) 424-8802.
 Emergency notification requirements involving transportation incidents can be met by dialing 911.

-Follow-Up Notification - Facilities have up to 30 days to submit a written follow-up to state and local agencies.
+Follow-Up Notification - Facilities must submit a written follow-up to state and local agencies as soon as practicable after the release (generally 30 days).

 Hazardous Chemicals Inventory Reporting

-Section 311 of EPCRA requires facilities to submit copies of Material Safety Data Sheets (MSDS) or a list of hazardous chemicals grouped by hazard category for all chemicals present above an applicable threshold.
-Section 312 requires facilities to report inventories of all on-site chemicals that have MSDSs to state and local officials and local fire departments on an annual basis.
+Section 311 of EPCRA requires facilities to submit copies of Safety Data Sheets (formerly knows as MSDS) or a list of hazardous chemicals grouped by hazard category for all chemicals present above an applicable threshold.
+Section 312 requires facilities to report inventories on an annual basis of all on-site chemicals for which they are required to have a Safety Data Sheet available for state and local officials and local fire departments.